mk-fg/games/surviving-mars/disable-maintenance-button/README.txt

   Does not dispatch drones after maintenance re-enabled until building breaks down, nor stops ones already underway when disabling it.
   Requires an extra dependency library mod.

+[u][size=4]Installation[/size][/u]

+Put unpacked "disable-maintenance-button" directory under:
+%AppData%/Roaming/Surviving Mars/Mods/ (or something to that effect on Mac/Linux)
+(Re-)start the game, and it should appear in "Mod Manager" menu.

+Can be installed, enabled/disabled and removed at any time.
+Should be compatible with any other mods, though might push their buttons around (or vice-versa) if they add these to the same row.